 So essentially, Pad Krapow Gai translates into stir fried holy basil chicken.

 In Thai cooking, Pad Krapow has become somewhat of a staple dish in Thai cuisine, a gold standard easy stir-fry.
 While chicken is a popular iteration of this stir fry, it’s also common to see the chicken replaced with other proteins like beef, pork, prawns and seafood.
+I have a beef version of this recipe: Thai Basil Beef (Pad Gra Prow) if you’re interested!

 - Gluten-Free Soy Sauce or Tamari (or regular soy sauce if you’re not gluten free)- You can use coconut aminos here if you’d prefer a soy-free option but I do recommend adding extra salt to your sauce to make up for the missing umami.